pramodoutlook/DevOps-Essentials/Reference.md

 ## DevOps Tools and Documentation Links:

-Here are the official websites and documentation links for some popular DevOps tools:
+Here are the official websites and documentation links for some popular DevOps tools.:

 1. **Version Control:**
    - **Git:**